The UK is Europe’s largest e-commerce market and the third largest in the world, after the United States and China.

 If you own a fintech business in Singapore, the UK government offers targeted support to your company through a “FinTech bridge” agreement.
 The agreement creates opportunities for Singapore companies to grow and scale into the UK market by:

-The lifestyle-led sector in the UK is thriving, with beauty product stores, booksellers, ice cream parlours, and specialty coffee shops all opening a number of new premises across the country in 20171.
-Demand from consumers and landlords alike for a unique and diversified retail experience continues to rise.
+With a dense and affluent population with a high concentration of well-recognised international brands, the lifestyle sector in the UK is thriving with the main factors influencing purchase being price, quality, and design3.
+Meanwhile, the ever-growing focus on sustainability and social equality continues to present opportunities for businesses and brands.
+Demand from consumers and landlords for a unique and diversified retail experience continues to rise.
 If you are a lifestyle brand owner, there is no better time than to leverage this opportunity for expansion into the UK.

 London is also an ideal springboard for fashion brands to penetrate the global market.
 The city offers access and exposure to a global, cosmopolitan and trendsetting crowd.
 For example, Ashley Isham, one of Singapore’s most prominent figures in the fashion industry, has been based in London since 1996 and his collections are often showcased during the London Fashion Week.